J-81/GeneLab_Data_Processing-1/RNAseq/workflow-usage.md

     - VV_Log/bySample/{sample_name}__VV_FULL_OUT.tsv (A series of tab-separated values files that subset the full flag log by sample)
     - VV_Log/byStep/{step_name}__VV_FULL_OUT.tsv (A series of tab-separated values files that subset the full flag log by processing step)

+---

+### 6. Known Issues

+## Truncated raw read files
+- This is a known issue for Nextflow file staging from URL.
+If the Nextflow process is interrupted while staging a file (most notably raw read files for this pipeline), the truncated file will **NOT** be re-downloaded, resulting in a pipeline trying to process with the truncated file.
+- This is most common when an unexpected error occurs for a process that uses raw read files.
+- The advised workaround is to purge the staged files, located in your Nextflow "work" directory under the "stage" sub-directory, and relaunch the pipeline.